iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 * The first parameter `p1` is the String `"yippee!"`.
 * The second parameter `p2` is a `DirectMethodHandle` that points to `HelloInvoke.callme`

-It essentially does the following
+It essentially does the following:

 ```
 ((MethodHandle)p2)->invokeBasic(p1);
 ```

-As discussed in [my last post on MethodHandle invocation]({% post_url 2017-12-19-lambda-notes-002-method-handle %}), this will magically result in a call to `HelloInvoke.callme` with the following call stack.
+As discussed in [my last post on MethodHandle invocation]({% post_url 2017-12-19-lambda-notes-002-method-handle %}), this will magically result in a call to `HelloInvoke.callme` with the following call stack:

 ```
 Hello invokedynamic: yippee!